 \section{Abstract}

-There are certain dynamics which although are non-Markovian but never show information backflow.
-We show that if two such dynamical maps are considered in a scenario where the order of application of these two dynamical maps are not definite, then the effective channel can manifest information backflow.
+There are certain dynamics while being non-Markovian, do never exhibit information backflow.
+We show that if two such dynamical maps are considered in a scenario where the order of application of these two dynamical maps are not definite, the effective channel can manifest information backflow.
 In particular, we use quantum SWITCH to activate such a channel.
-In contrast, activation of those channels are not possible even if one uses many copies of such channels in series or parallel action.
-We then investigate the actual cause and dynamics behind the quantum SWITCH experiment and find out that after the action of quantum SWITCH both the CP (Complete Positive)- divisiblity and P (Positive)- divisibility of the channel breaks down, triggering the information backflow.
+In contrast, activation of those channels are not possible even if one uses many copies of such channels in series or in parallel action.
+We then investigate the dynamics behind the quantum SWITCH experiment and find out that after the action of quantum SWITCH both the CP (Complete Positive)- divisiblity and P (Positive)- divisibility of the channel breaks down, along with the activation of information backflow.
 Our study elucidate the advantage of quantum SWITCH by investigating its dynamical behaviour.